greg7mdp/sparsepp/README.md

 ## Integer keys, and other hash function considerations.

-In some cases, sparsepp, as well as some compiler implementations for std::hash (g++ 4.8 for example) use trivial hash mappings for integral types, just casting the passed parameter to size_t.

-This can cause performance issues for integer keys, if the keys are not randomly distributed (for example if many of them are multiples of some specific value like 8).
+1. For basic integer types, sparsepp provides a default hash function which does some mixing of the bits of the keys (see [Integer Hashing](http://burtleburtle.net/bob/hash/integer.html).
+This prevents a pathological case where inserted keys are perfectly sequential (1, 2, 3, 4, ...), and the lookup on non-present keys becomes very slow.

-In this case, it is recommended to provide your own hash function, as shown below:
+Of course, the user of sparsepp may provide its own hash function,  as shown below:

 ```
 #include <sparsepp.h>

-struct Hasher64 {
+struct Hash64 {
     size_t operator()(uint64_t k) const { return (k ^ 14695981039346656037ULL) * 1099511628211ULL; }
 };

-struct Hasher32 {
+struct Hash32 {
     size_t operator()(uint32_t k) const { return (k ^ 2166136261U)  * 16777619UL; }
 };

 int main()
 {
-    spp::sparse_hash_map<uint64_t, double, Hasher64> map;
+    spp::sparse_hash_map<uint64_t, double, Hash64> map;
     ...
 }

 ```

+2. When the user provides its own hash function, for example when inserting custom classes into a hash map, sometimes the resulting hash keys have similar low order bits and cause many collisions, decreasing the efficiency of the hash map.
+To address this use case, sparsepp provides an additional 'mixing' of the hash key (see [Integer Hash Function](https://gist.github.com/badboy/6267743) which can be enabled by defining the proprocessor macro: SPP_HASH_MIX.

 ## Example 2 - providing a hash function for a user-defined class